 Are you taking a boat with an electric motor?
 Avoid the heavy marsh, and stick to the main channels.

 8. Little Truckee River

 Visit the four-and-a-half-mile tailwater flowing from the Stampede Reservoir: The Little Truckee River.
-The LT is scenic and abundant in trout.
+The river is scenic and abundant in trout.
 Sight fishing is possible, but you’ll have to be patient.
 The fish here are clever and seem always to be one step ahead.
 This is a great spot to hire a guide or to join a group tour.
 Getting inside tips for where to find fish is always a help!
-Summer is the most popular time to fish this river because of its prolific hatches.
+Summer is the most popular time to fish in this river because of its prolific hatches.
 There are also a lot of carpenter ants that attract hungry fish.

 9. Crowley Lake

 Next, on our list of the best fishing spots in Nevada, let’s explore Crowley Lake.
 This lake is a trout hot spot and a must-visit for anglers.
 You’ll have a chance to make solid catches of browns, Lahontan, and rainbow trout.
 There’s also a lot of perch (which the trout love snacking on).